Stochastic Adaptive Gradient Descent Without Descent: Design of the Method

 The second term in the right-hand side above will be compensated by the $- \norm{\Delta_k}^2$ obtained above \eqref{eq::diffxk}.
-Handling the first term is more involved.
+The first term is more involved.
 We plug again an extra stochastic gradient:

 where we used $\norm{x+y}^2\leq 2 \norm{x}^2 + 2\norm{y}^2$.
-The decomposition \eqref{eq:key} is a subtle but crucial difference with \cite{malitsky2019adaptive} in the stochastic setting.
+The decomposition \eqref{eq:key} is a subtle but crucial difference with \citet{malitsky2019adaptive} in the stochastic setting.
 As highlighted in \eqref{eq:key} it allows bounding the difference of stochastic gradients by a sampling error and a ``curvature-induced'' term.
-In the deterministic setting ($\xi_k=\xi_{k-1}$) the first term vanishes and the curvature term boils down to the difference of gradients appearing in \eqref{eq::lambdak_deterministic}.
+In the deterministic setting ($\xi_k=\xi_{k-1}$) the first term vanishes and the curvature term is exactly the difference of gradients in \eqref{eq::lambdak_deterministic}.
 This leads to our first condition on $\lambda_k$ in \eqref{eq:choicestep}:

 that allows bounding the curvature term: $ 4\lambda_k^2{\norm{\gf[\xi_{k-1}](x_k) - \gf[\xi_{k-1}](x_{k-1})}^2} \leq \frac{\norm{\Delta_{k-1}}^2}{2}. $ Therefore, using again Assumption~\ref{assump_inde}, we obtain